TensorRocq: Enabling diagrammatic reasoning in Rocq: Implementation

 \subsection{PROP implementation}

 To reason about SMC terms via computational reflection, we need a syntactic representation for those terms.
-Because we consider only categories with tensor semantics, which have natural number dimension, we can restrict our focus to SMCs over natural numbers, or PROPs [CITE].
-However, we extend the usual notion of PROPs with cap ($\cap$)and cup ($\cup$) constructors, which connect two outputs and inputs, respectively.
+For simplicity, we consider single-sorted tensors, where each index has the same dimension.
+Hence, the only relevant type data is the number of inputs and outputs.
+For that reason, we restrict to SMCs whose objects are natural numbers, which in the literature are called PROduct categories with Permutations, or PROPs~\cite{maclane1965categorical}.
+We will furthermore assume the existence of cap ($\cap$) and cup ($\cup$) constructors, which are present whenever a PROP is \textit{compact closed}.
 These allow us to reason about connectivity in a wider variety of domains.
 For instance, this means the equations given in \cref{dfn:autonomous} reduce to isomorphisms of hypergraphs, and therefore do not need to be explicitly encoded.
 Moreover, cap and cup can be implemented as tensors, so we do not need an explicit cap and cup in the SMC under consideration.
 Our SMC rewriting tactic does not produce caps and cups, so it can be used in an SMC without them.

 APROPs have natural semantics as tensors, assuming a \coqe{TensorLike} instance is present for \coqe{T}.
 They can also be converted to hypergraphs with interfaces by direct computation, so we can use the fast isomorphism testing function on hypergraphs to prove equivalences of APROPs simply by evaluating the test on the hypergraph semantics of the APROP terms.